Kyle-Molin/YouTubeConverter/README.md

 - time
 - glob

-pytube violates YouTubes policy's, therefore I Kyle Molin will not be held responsible for any negitive ramifications associated with using this program.
+pytube violates YouTubes policy's, therefore I Kyle Molin will not be held responsible for any negitive ramifications associated with someone else either then myself using this program.

-ico and gif's are original works made in Adobe Illustrator
+ico and gif's are original works made in Adobe Illustrator by Kyle Molin